realworldocaml/book/en/compiler-output-formats.md

         .cfi_endproc
 ```

-The `.cfi` directives are assembler hints that contain Call Frame Information,
+The `.cfi` directives are assembler hints that contain Call Frame Information
-and let the GNU debugger provide more sensible backtraces.
-The implementation
+that lets the GNU debugger provide more sensible backtraces, and have no effect
+on runtime performance.
+Notice that the rest of the implementation is no
-is no longer a simple register comparison.
-Instead, the arugments are passed
+longer a simple register comparison.
+Instead, the arguments are pushed on the
-on the stack (the `%rsp` register), and a C function call is invoked by placing
+stack (the `%rsp` register) and a C function call is invoked by placing a
-a pointer to `caml_greaterthan` in `%rax` and jumping to `caml_c_call`.
+pointer to `caml_greaterthan` in `%rax` and jumping to `caml_c_call`.

-OCaml on 64-bit Intel also caches the location of the minor heap in the `%r11`
+OCaml on 64-bit Intel architectures caches the location of the minor heap in
+the `%r11` register since it's so frequently referenced in OCaml functions.
-register.
-This isn't guaranteed to be preserved when calling into C code (which
+This register isn't guaranteed to be preserved when calling into C code (which
-can use `%r11` for its own purposes, and so this register is restored after making
+can clobber `%r11` for its own purposes), and so this register is restored
-the C call to `caml_greaterthan`.
-Finally the return value is popped from the
+after returning from the `caml_greaterthan` call.
+Finally the return value is
-stack and returned.
+popped from the stack and returned.

 You don't have to fully understand the intricacies of assembly language to see
 that this polymorphic comparison is much heavier than the simple monomorphic